cose-wg/HPKE/draft-ietf-cose-hpke.md

 #### COSE-HPKE Recipient Construction

-Because COSE-HPKE supports header protection by definition, if 'alg' parameter is present, it MUST be in protected bucket, and SHALL be a COSE-HPKE algorithm.
+Because COSE-HPKE supports header protection, if 'alg' parameter is present, it MUST be in protected bucket, and SHALL be a COSE-HPKE algorithm.

 The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender used.
+This documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the static recipient public key used by the sender.

 When encrypting, the inputs to the HPKE Seal operation are set as follows: